 Use the [force] option only if you tried to shut down SharePlex gracefully, but child processes remained running.
-You can verify whether SharePlex processes are still running by issuing the ps -ef | grep sp command in the command shell or by viewing the Processes tab in Windows Task Manager.
+You can verify whether SharePlex processes are still running by issuing the ps -ef | grep sp command in the command shell.

-IMPORTANT: If you shut down replication and users continue changing the objects in the active configuration (s), it is possible for the Oracle redo logs to wrap before SharePlex starts again.
+IMPORTANT: If you shut down replication and users continue changing the objects in the active configuration(s), it is possible for the Oracle redo logs to wrap before SharePlex starts again.
 If the delay is long and the archive logs become unavailable, you will need to re-synchronize the data.
 The redo logs should be large and numerous enough to accommodate the time SharePlex will be shut down.
 For more information about the proper sizing of the redo logs for replication, see the SharePlex Installation and Setup Guide.